TheDavidChen/FemaleWorldPop/README.md

     + This can be checked by using PuTTY and running: "module spider" and locating the line similar to "ml gdal-3.0.4-gcc-7.3.1-ztomvd7 proj-6.2.0-gcc-7.3.1-3dqejei".

 4. Enter PuTTY (Terminal for Mac), and use `cd` to get to the location of the transferred R files.
-5. Run the PBS files through the `qsub` command in numerical order (e.g. `qsub 1SSA_download.PBS` in PuTTY to commence processing.
+5. Run the 3 PBS files through the `qsub` command in numerical order (e.g. `qsub 1SSA_download.PBS` in PuTTY to commence processing.
 6. Transfer the .RDS output out of the cluster through your SCP client if desired.
+7. Run 4_ageAggregation.R to aggregate the age brackets together.

 ## Files

 There are 3 `R` files and 3 corresponding `PBS` files.
 The first R file downloads the data, the second extracts the data, and then the third aggregates and outputs the results.

+A fourth `R` file (4_ageAggregation.R) is provided as a tidyverse solution to joining all the age brackets together.
+No corresponding .PBS file is provided due to the amount of dependencies required.

+A sample output (2000-2020 female 15-49 population sizes in sub-Saharan Africa at the administrative level one unit) is provided in the Sample_Output folder.

 ### 1_SSA_download.R